Reproductive health and fertility

 • Getting help with fertility

-If you’re having difficulty getting pregnant, you are not alone.
+• If you’re having difficulty getting pregnant, you are not alone.
 Around 1 in 7 couples in the UK have difficulty conceiving.
-See the NHS information on infertility for the common causes of fertility problems and ways to help.

 Fertility treatments

-Some studies report that fertility treatments are slightly less successful in people with Crohn’s or Colitis.
-This has been particularly seen in people with Crohn’s, and may be linked to previous surgery for Crohn’s.
+Some research has found that fertility treatments are slightly less successful in people with Crohn’s or Colitis.
+It suggests women with Crohn’s may be most affected, and it may be linked to previous surgery for Crohn’s.
 But not all studies find this.
-Some studies find fertility treatments to be just as successful in people with Crohn’s and Colitis as in people who do not have the conditions.
+Other research has found that fertility treatments are not affected by Crohn’s or Colitis at all.
+More research is needed to be sure.

-If you’re living with Colitis, you’re more likely to have IVF if you’ve had pouch surgery (restorative proctocolectomy, IPAA).
+Women living with Colitis are more likely to have IVF if they’ve had pouch, or IPAA, surgery.
 This may be because this type of surgery can cause difficulties in getting pregnant.
-IVF is just as successful in people with Colitis who have had pouch surgery as in the general population.

-Fertility help for LGBTQ+ couples
+Fertility help for LGBTQIA+ couples

-If you’re in an LGBTQ+ relationship and would like to start a family, there are options available to you, such as intrauterine insemination (IUI) or IVF.
+If you’re in an LGBTQIA+ relationship and would like to start a family, you have options, such as intrauterine insemination (IUI) or IVF.
 Access to NHS funded treatments depends on where you live.
-You may need to pay for some treatments.
+You may need to pay for some treatment.
 See the NHS website for more information on this.
-The Human Fertilisation and Embryology Association (HFEA) also has information that may help you.

 Fertility help for single people